thesheff17/smtc/README.rst

 ************
 Installation
 ************
-Git is a piece of software you should store your code in.
+    *Git is a piece of software you should store your code in.
 If you have git installed on your machine you can do:
-* git clone Wgit://github.com/thesheff17/smtc.git
+    * git clone git://github.com/thesheff17/smtc.git

 operating system -
     * it doesn't matter what operating system you use but I would recommend http://ubuntu.com/ linux.